zpa/lisping/_posts/2013-08-10-Lesson-Three:-Eight-Queens.md

 ---
 layout: default
-title: "Lesson Three: Eight Queens
+title: "Lesson Three: Eight Queens"
 ---
 The problem called eight queens can be summarized in the following question: how can you place eight queens on a chess board without any two being able to capture each other?
 Two queens can capture one another if they are either on the same row, or on the same column, or in the same diagonal.
 There is much to be written up on this (you may want to check Wikipedia for a detailed treatment), which I do not intend to repeat here.
 Although this problem obviously appeared first in the context of chess, its generalization to placing n queens on an n-by-n board is thoroughly studied in algorithmic complexity theory.
 To avoid making debatable statements, I will just note that it is not trivial to solve.